The Costumed Adventurer Simulation Engine: the Complete Rules

 Character Creation

-Character Generation: with a (hopefully) solid understanding of all else, what you need next is a character to play the game with!
-Character generation explains all the options available to a player, and if it doesn't shuffle him or her off to another, specialized page dedicated to one origin or another, it details how to build adventurers without ascendant powers.
+Character Generation: with a (hopefully) solid understanding of all else, what you need next is a character with which to play the game!
+Character generation explains all the options available to a player, and if it doesn't shuffle him or her off to another, specialized document dedicated to one origin or another, it details how to build adventurers without ascendant powers.

 the Transnormality Treatise: individuals described as transnormal characters do not gain their powers via advanced equipment, learned skill-equivalents like spells, or even the dubious power of faith.
-No, transnormals are one with their powers, either physically or mentally.
-Explicitly super-human, the Treatise explains how this makes them unique compared to others.
+No, transnormals are one with their powers, either physically, mentally, or spiritually.
+Explicitly super-human, the Treatise explains how this makes posthumans unique compared to others.

 Technical Reference: artificial by necessity, the products of the Technical Reference are the result of an application of scientific knowledge.
 It details characters whose powers are derived from technology, whether they wield it separately from themselves, have it integrated into their very bodies, or are actually the technology themselves!

-The Book of Magic: The Book is a guide to creating characters for use in these games who are well-versed in the use of magic.
+The Book of Magic: The Book is a guide to creating characters for use in the CASE who are well-versed in the use of magic.
 A sorcerer is a character who has studied long and hard, combining researches into otherwise lost knowledge with the tutelage of another to manifest magical abilities.
 The Book, then, details thirteen different means of achieving this incredible goal.

-The Manual of the Psi: the Manual defines the notion behind psionics in these games.
+The Manual of the Psi: the Manual defines the notion behind psionics in the CASE.
 Characters who use psionics, defined as psi-active individuals, can acquire their abilities through any number of methods, though most do so through intense meditation and introspection.
 The Manual showcases how psis are different from other ascendant beings, and the benefits of this path of power.

 The Deionomicon: the products of a life force augmented by the power of faith, deities come in many forms.
 Furthermore, their actions can cause the creation of many different forms of ascendant beings, whether immortal themselves or simply wielding trinkets powered by the devotion of others.
 These entities, and many more, are the subject of the Deionomicon.